 Since May 2015, MTSU has honored its graduating student veterans with a formal ceremony, presenting them with special red stoles.

-“It is an accomplishment to know that one year after separating from the Navy you have completed a master’s degree (liberal arts) and I’m preparing to set out for law school (after graduation),” Elion, 36, said.
+“It is an accomplishment to know that one year after separating from the Navy, you have completed a master’s degree in liberal arts, and I’m preparing to set out for law school,” Elion, 36, said.

-Elion earned bachelor’s degrees in recording industry (2003) and political science (’04).
+Elion earned bachelor’s degrees in recording industry in 2003 and political science in 2004.
 He joined the Navy and ended that phase of his life as a religious program specialist.

 Elion said he appreciates the Charlie and Hazel Daniels Veterans and Military Family Center office staff “taking time to pull veterans aside.
 They are very thorough and very important in the transition with VA benefits.”